nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

-**Use case: Check eligibility for assistance**
+**Use case: UC06 - Check eligibility for assistance**

 **MSS:**

-1. User chooses which person to check eligibility for assistance
+1. User chooses which person to check eligibility for assistance.
-2. SocialBook displays what schemes the person is eligible for
+2. SocialBook displays what schemes the person is eligible for.

     Use case ends.

 **Extensions:**

 * 1a.
 Given index is invalid.
     * 1a1.
-SocialBook informs user that the index is invalid Use case resumes at step 1.
+SocialBook informs user that the index is invalid.

+      Use case resumes at step 1.

-**Use case: Add a scheme to a person**
+**Use case: UC07 - Add a scheme to a person**

 **MSS**
-1. User checks what schemes a person is eligible for.
+1. User <ins>checks what schemes a person is eligible for (UC06).</ins>
 2. User selects a scheme to add to the person.
 3. SocialBook adds the scheme to the person and displays the updated information.